 Ways of using the service

 - DOI Service clients who wish to manually mint DOIs need to register in order to be authenticated by the service.
-Instructions on how to register go to the DOI Service (Cite My Data) Registration.
+For instructions on how to register see DOI Service (Cite My Data) Registration.

 - Authorised user's of the Australian Access Federation account must be associated with the organisation or the client and must have a valid role assigned by ANDS.
 Contact email@example.com if you need this access.